covcom/205CDE/19_20_Flask_SQLite/README.md

 There are quite a lot of things going on in the example above:

+* The `SECRET_KEY` configuration variable is used as a general-purpose encryption key by Flask and several third-party extensions.
+This is required against [Cross-Site Request Forgery (CSRF)](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 * We created a class called CommentForm that inherits from the Form class that comes with package flask_wtf.
 This class is being used as the form in an ordinary HTML context.
 * This CommentForm class has three attributes, corresponding to the three form controls we have.
-Note here these attributes are objects themselve, imported from a different module called 'wtforms'.
+Note here these attributes are field objects themselve, imported from a different module called 'wtforms'.
 * Form controls i.e. fields can have validators.
 These are imported classes.
-The differences between this Python validators and JS validators we saw earlier in the module is that Python validators need to be run on the server.
-That is, the form is sent first to get validation.
+The differences between these Python validators and JS validators we saw earlier in the module is that **some** Python validators need to be run on the server.
+That is, the form is passed to the server first to get validation.
 * Form objects have an instance funciton called `validate_on_submit()`.
-Basically if the form validates fine, this function will evaluate to true, and the sub-block will get run
+Basically if the form validates fine, this function will evaluate to true, and the sub-block will run.
+* The form, as an object, is used to present and also to hold user input data.
+So `form.name.data` denotes the user's response in the name field.
+And so it's necessary we replace user submitted value by an empty string before re-send it out to the user again.
 > If you Google online, you'll notice that some tutorial use 'data_required()' or 'required()' instead of 'DataRequired()'.
 In fact, 'data_required' is the same as 'DataRequired()', and  'required()' is the legacy version of the same thing.

 Now, create a file called 'form_wtf.html' and put inside the templates folder.
 Insert the following lines into this file